 Particularly tender species should be covered with a fleece during the winter months.

 The easiest way to propagate red hot poker plants is by division.
 A rhizome forming plant, if the rhizome becomes too large or old flower production may slow or cease.
-Division helps to renew the plant.
+Division helps to renew the perennial torch lily.

-Division also helps to prevent the plant from spreading throughout a bed or border.
+Division also helps to prevent the torch lily plant from spreading throughout a bed or border.
 This method can be used if you wish to move the plant to another part of the garden.

 To divide, dig up as much of the root system as you can.
 Around the central crown you will notice younger plants or offsets.
 Carefully remove these with a knife or sharp spade.
 Replant each offset in a similar location.

-You can also grow red hot pokers from harvested flower seeds.
+You can also grow the perennial red hot pokers from harvested flower seeds.
 Simply allow the flowers to go to seed and harvest when ripe.

-Sow the seeds undercover in the fall and transplant into the garden the following spring.
-Be warned, if these seeds are from named cultivars they will not grow true to type if sown.
+Sow the torch lily seeds undercover in the fall and transplant into the garden the following spring.
+Be warned, if these torch lily seeds are from named cultivars they will not grow true to type if sown.

 Red hot poker plants make great companion plants for late summer perennials such as asters, rudbeckias and heleniums.

 Popular with birds, butterflies and pollinators, torch lilies are often successfully incorporated into pollinator or bee friendly gardens.
-Finally, these plants also work well in modern planting schemes alongside dahlias, crocosmias and foxgloves.
+Finally, these plants also work well in modern planting schemes alongside other garden plants such as dahlias, crocosmias and foxgloves.

 Common Pests or Diseases